 It's why literacy isn’t just a mission for Mighty Writers.

-We had our mission statement at the ready: To teach kids to think clearly and write with clarity so they can achieve success.
+We also had our mission statement at the ready: To teach kids to think clearly and write with clarity so they can achieve success.

 That's 500 kids more than the year before.
 And 1,000 more than two years ago.